wdlingit/saddle-implement/README.md

 ## saddleGA_pair_divN.pl

-Two-layered Genetic Algorithm implementation that divides targets into groups of specified sizes (the first layer GA) and reduce of all within-group _badness_ (the second layer GA, i.e. `saddleGA_pair.pl`).
+Two-layered Genetic Algorithm implementation that divides targets into groups of specified sizes (the first layer GA) and reduce all within-group _badness_ (the second layer GA, i.e. `saddleGA_pair.pl`).
 Would be suitable if there are too many targets for single multiplex PCR reaction or if small size mulplex PCR reactions were desired.

 ```
 saddle-implement/bin$ ./saddleGA_pair_divN.pl